-Question Answer Mark Number Indicative content 4 2 (b) AO2 Indicative content Answers which think God designed the world, are likely to use such reasons as: • the design of the world is so complex it could not have happened by chance • the world is designed perfectly • the world is so beautiful it must have been designed by God 4 Answers which do not think God designed the world, are likely to use such reasons as: • the world was made by the Big Bang • the world is not perfect • there is no evidence God designed the world Other approaches are possible and must be marked according to the levels.
-If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: For a personal response with: For a personal response with: • one brief reason (e.g. the world is designed perfectly) 2 marks For a personal response with: two reasons with one developed For a personal response with: two developed reasons 4 marks
+Question Answer Mark Number 2 (b) AO2 Indicative content Answers which think God designed the world, are likely to use such reasons as: the design of the world is so complex it could not have happened by chance the world is designed perfectly the world is so beautiful it must have been designed by God Answers which do not think God designed the world, are likely to use such reasons as: the world was made by the Big Bang the world is not perfect there is no evidence God designed the world Other approaches are possible and must be marked according to the levels.
+If you are unsure of the validity of an answer, it must 4 Award marks as follows: For a personal response with: • one brief reason (e.g. the world is designed perfectly) 1 mark For a personal response with: • two brief reasons • or one developed reason (e.g. the world is designed perfectly, God loves humans so he would design it for them) 2 marks For a personal response with: • two reasons with one developed 3 marks For a personal response with: • two reasons with one developed 4 marks

-Question Number The q Indicative content The quality of written communication will be assessed in this answer (strands i, ii and iii) 2 (c) AO1 The main ways include: they might make a person think about God in a positive way they might make a person think that God is a fantasy they might give information which confirms belief in God they may portray belief in God as irrational Other approaches are possible and must be marked according to the levels.
-If you are unsure of the validity of an answer, it must be sent to review.
-Level Mark Descriptor 0 No rewardable material.
+Question Indicat ive content Number The qu uality of written communication will be assessed in this er (strands i, ii and iii) 2 (c) AO1 • • • • The main ways include: they might make a person think about God in a positive way they might make a person think that God is a fantasy they might give information which confirms belief in God they may portray belief in God as irrational Other approaches are possible and must be marked according to the levels.
+If you are unsure of the validity of an answer, it must be sent to Level Mark Descriptor 0 No rewardable material.
 Level 1 1-2 Little understanding of the issue shown, typically by: • giving a brief way The answer is likely to be in basic English.
 The skills needed to produce effective writing will not normally be present.
 The writing may have some coherence and will be generally comprehensible, but lack both clarity and organisation.
 High incidence of syntactical and/or spelling errors.
-Level 2 3-4 Basic understanding of the issue is shown typically by: • using two brief ways • or a developed way The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
+Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief ways or a developed way The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
 The range of skills needed to produce effective writing is likely to be limited.
 There are likely to be passages which lack clarity and proper organisation.
 Frequent syntactical and/or spelling errors are likely to be present.
 Level 3 5-6 A more developed understanding of the issue is shown typically by: • using three brief ways • or a fully developed way • or two ways with one developed.
 The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
 The candidate will demonstrate most of the skills needed to produce effective extended writing but there will be lapses in organisation.
 Some syntactical and/or spelling errors are likely to be present.